 Congress didn't want immigrants to have to stay in an abusive marriage for three years just to obtain the benefit of the three-year exception when they applied for U.S. citizenship.
 So it created an exception for people who got their green cards through marriage to a U.S. citizen, but based on a self-petition on Form I-360 due to the fact that the U.S. citizen is physically or emotionally abusive.
 These immigrants can apply for U.S. citizenship using the three-year exception.

 Children can also use this exception, although they must still reach age 18 before submitting their application for citizenship.

 If you got your green card based on having come to the United States as a refugee, part of your time as a refugee can be counted as if you were a permanent resident (known as "rollback").

 If you were granted refugee status while you were in another country, use the date you entered the United States as the beginning of your permanent residence.
-No matter how many years you lived in the United States as a refugee before eventually becoming a permanent resident, those years will count as if you had been a permanent resident the whole time.
-(See the U.S. Code of Federal Regulations, at 8 C.F.R.
-Section 209.1(e).)
+No matter how many years you lived in the United States as a refugee before eventually becoming a permanent resident, those years will count as if you had been a permanent resident the whole time for purposes of calculating when you can apply for naturalized citizenship.
+(See U.S. Code of Federal Regulations at 8 C.F.R. § 209.1(e).)

 If you got your green card based on having received asylum in the United States, one year of your time as an asylee counts as if you were a permanent resident (known as "rollback").